A Night to Remember (Joe Diffie album)

 A Night to Remember is the eighth studio album by American country music artist Joe Diffie.
-It was released on June 1, 1999, through Epic Records.
-It is his last album released by Epic.
+It was released on June 1, 1999, through Epic Records, and was also Diffie’s last album released through that label.
 The album contains the singles "A Night to Remember", "The Quittin' Kind", and "It's Always Somethin'", which respectively reached #6, #21, and #5 on the Billboard country charts.
 The title track was also Diffie's highest entry on the Billboard Hot 100, reaching #38 there.
 The song "I'm the Only Thing (I'll Hold Against You)" was originally recorded by Conway Twitty on his Final Touches album.
 "Don't Our Love Look Natural" was originally recorded by Keith Whitley.